saranambiar/Neural-Nexus-ImageClef-2025/ViT-based Autoencoder/README.md

 **This approach for the ImageCLEF MedicalGAN 2025 - Subtask 1, yielded the best results in terms of accuracy and Kohen-Kappa score**

 Key components:
 - ViT (Vision Transformer) Encoder
-- Fully-connected / CNN Decoder
+- Decoder with residual blocks
 - Training pipeline with metrics like accuracy and F1-score
-- Visualizations of input vs. reconstructed outputs

 ## Model Architecture